mateolaszlo/nuiks/StudyVault/README.md

 ## What It Does

-- normal users can register, sign in, upload files, list their files, search metadata, review activity, and download files
+- normal users can register, sign in, create folders, browse nested folders, upload and download files, rename and move items, send items to trash, restore items, search metadata, and review recent activity
+- the Drive UI uses a grid-based workspace with single-select tiles, breadcrumb navigation, double-click folder open, a right-side details or activity panel, and a collapsible sidebar
+- uploads support multi-file queueing, per-file progress, a processing state after bytes finish uploading, retry and dismiss for failures, automatic dismissal after success, and external drag-and-drop onto the current Drive surface, folders, and breadcrumbs
+- search and Drive actions prefer local or inline recovery for create-folder, rename, move, upload, search, and auth/session failures instead of routing every problem through a single global banner
 - admins sign in to a separate admin console
 - admins can list users, enable or disable accounts, grant or revoke the `studyvault_admin` role, reset passwords, inspect audit events, review service health, and see recent errors

+Public API routes exposed through the gateway are versioned under `/api/v1/...`.

 ## Local Stack